 Food allergies, intolerances, and sensitivities – oh my!
-Another topic near and dear to my heart, especially now that I’m trained and certified as a Lifestyle Eating & Performance (LEAP) therapist (“CLT”), specializing in adverse food reactions.
+Adverse food reactions are a topic near and dear to my heart, especially now that I’m trained and certified as a Lifestyle Eating & Performance (LEAP) therapist (“CLT”), and after going through my own holistic gut-healing journey.

-Allergies, intolerances, and food sensitivities are actually three totally different “things”… and yes, it’s entirely possible to experience all three types of adverse food reactions day-to-day.
+Allergies, intolerances, and food sensitivities are actually three totally different beasts… and yes, it’s entirely possible to experience all three types of reactions day-to-day.

-Disclaimer: This is not medical advice!
-This article is meant to be educational, informative and inspiring.
-Make sure to consult GI doctors, allergists, registered dietitians and other qualified health practitioners to address your health concerns from a medical nutrition standpoint!
+Disclaimer: This article is meant to be educational, informative and inspiring.
+This is not medical advice!
+Make sure to consult a GI doctor, allergist, functional dietitian nutritionist, a certified LEAP therapist, and other qualified health practitioners to address your health concerns from a medical nutrition standpoint.

 Adverse food reactions & dietary restrictions: the struggle is real!